If you have hypoglycemia symptoms, your health care provider will likely conduct a physical exam and review your medical

-What were your signs and symptoms?
-If you don't have signs and symptoms of hypoglycemia during your initial visit with your doctor, he or she might have you fast overnight or longer.
-This will allow low blood sugar symptoms to occur so that he or she can make a diagnosis.
+- What were your signs and symptoms?
+If you don't have signs and symptoms of hypoglycemia during your initial visit with your health care provider, he or she might have you fast overnight or longer.
+This will allow low blood sugar symptoms to occur so that a diagnosis can be made.
+It's also possible that you'll need do an extended fast — up to 72 hours — in a hospital setting.

 - What is your blood sugar level when you're having symptoms?
 Your health care provider will draw a blood sample to be analyzed in the lab.
 If your symptoms occur after a meal, the blood sugar tests may be done after you eat.